-Successful applicants will be required to enter into a transfer payment agreement which includes the terms and conditions of the project, expenditures and reporting requirements.
+Successful applicants will be required to enter into a transfer payment agreement before any funding will be provided.

 The terms and conditions of the funding will be set out in detail in the transfer payment agreement.
 Generally, those terms and conditions will be consistent with the following: